The formulation of the Navier-Stokes equations on Riemannian manifolds: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the referee for the careful reading of the manuscript and the insightful comments and suggestions.
+We also would like to thank Steven Preston and Doug Wright for independently suggesting the restriction argument to the sphere, and we thank the referee for recommending to consider the vector field instead of the $1-$form.

 Chi Hin Chan is partially supported by a grant from the National Science Council of Taiwan (NSC 101-2115-M-009-016-MY2).
 Magdalena Czubak is partially supported by a grant from the Simons Foundation \# 246255.
 Marcelo M. Disconzi is partially supported by NSF grant 1305705.
 This work has been partially supported by Vanderbilt International Research Grant.
-The authors would like to also thank MSRI, where part of this work was carried out.